 The Winter Ghosts

-By turns thrilling, poignant and haunting, this is a story of two lives touched by war and transformed by courage.
+Beautiful and haunting, this is a great story of love, loss and courage.

 An absorbing tale of loss and remembrance in the aftermath of the First World War ...
 Mosse excels at transporting her readers into another time and another world ...
 Mosse's depiction of life in Southern France between the wars is utterly convincing.
 Not only that, the book itself is a work of art - with stunning illustrations by artist Brian Gallagher and copies of vintage maps as endpapers.

 A poignant, spooky study of mourning and redemption.

 The themes of love, loss and remembrance are explored to create a wonderfully haunting winter's tale.
 Stop the clock and read it in one sitting.

 An enchanting novella ...
 Mosse proves that she can weave a web of poignant and thrilling strands that will ensnare any reader.